-NOTE: This claim filing process is not for use by creditors who file more than an average of 52 claims per year in this court and is NOT FOR USE FOR ATTORNEYS REPRESENTING debtors, trustees, creditors or equity interest holders, or if the attorney is already required to file electronically.
+NOTE: This claim filing process is not for use by creditors who file more than an average of 52 claims per year in this court, or if the attorney is already required to file electronically.
 Creditors who have filed more than an average of 52 claims or attorneys who filed more than an average of 52 documents of any sort in this court must file claims via the CM/ECF system.

 It is also not available if you are filing a claim pursuant to FRBP 3002.1 (claims secured by a security interest in a chapter 13 debtor's principle residence and provided for under 11 U.S.C.
 1322(b)(5) of the debtor's plan.)